drk1wi/blog.github.io/_posts/2019-05-20-client-domain-hooking-in-practice.md

 ![Client Domain Hooking](https://raw.githubusercontent.com/drk1wi/assets/master/client_domain_hooking.png)

-Interception of the HTTP flow through a single non-TLS HTTP request for one of the domains, will indirectly result in a compromise of all future requests in the current browsing session context.
+Interception of the HTTP flow through a single non-TLS HTTP request for one of the domains, will indirectly result in a compromise of all future requests for all new domains in the current browsing session context.

 ### "Hijacking HTTP traffic flow"